Guilyard, Jeanine. "A Star is Reborn." La Voce, September 2019.

 -- "Even today, Brooks has a devout following that includes the Louise Brooks Society, which promotes her life as a star and dancer." -- referenced in Kansas newspaper

--- "This new release also benefits from a well-researched and often-fascinating commentary track by Thomas Gladysz, director of the Louise Brooks Society." -- referenced New York newspaper
+-- review of Diary of a Lost Girl DVD release, "This new release also benefits from a well-researched and often-fascinating commentary track by Thomas Gladysz, director of the Louise Brooks Society."

 Smurthwaite, Nick.
 "The Archive: Louise Brooks – something of an enigma."
 The Stage, September 1, 2015.